top of page

 i'm just a texan

-This site is run by an individual, not a corporation or any sort of organization.
+This site is operated by private citizens, not a corporation or any sort of organization.

-I just saw that the kids in my family and my teacher friends felt powerless to make any real change in their own schools and wanted to do something about it.
-I am a designer/ art director by trade, and I want to use my skills to help people in my community.
+We saw kids and teachers feeling powerless to make any real change in their schools and we wanted to do something about it.

-I personally believe decisions about displaying the Ten Commandments, flags, posters, or other political materials in classrooms should remain in the hands of teachers and individual schools—not the government.
-For decades, this local control has allowed educators to make thoughtful, context-appropriate choices that best serve their students, and should continue to do so.
+For decades, local control has allowed educators to make thoughtful, context-appropriate choices to best serve their students, and we believe they should have the power to continue to do so.

-This site is meant to be a resource for teachers, kids, parents and fellow Texans to take back some of the power we seem to be losing daily to our out-of-touch politicians who no longer serve their people.
+This site is meant to be a resource for teachers, students, parents and fellow Texans to take back some of that power that seems to be taken from us on a daily basis.

 GET IN TOUCH